 Let's Start

-The knob jig is made of baltic birch plywood and is used together with a drill press stand.
-Once fixed in position on the drill press table, you can easily and repeatedly make star knobs.
+The knob jig is made from Baltic birch plywood and used together with a drill press stand.
+Once mounted on the drill press table, you can easily and repeatedly create consistent star knobs—no measuring or re-drawing needed each time.

 How to Make a Star Knob Jig